Gambling in Japan

 One of the most accessible ways to gamble in Japan is the Takarakuji, or lottery.
 There are many lottery stands in the streets of Japan, there is pretty much one on every street corner.
 The lottery is hosted by the local governments to raise money for the local community.
 The maximum price you can win is 400 million yen (about 4 million USD).
 The lottery is a bit of a gray area, as it can be regarded as a kind of gamble.

-Also, the Sports Promotion Lottery for soccer has started in 2000, with the aim of collecting funds to improve Japan’s environment for sports.
+Also, the Sports Promotion Lottery for soccer has started in 2000.
+Their aim was collecting funds to improve Japan’s environment for sports.
 It is not only a lottery, as you can buy a ticket on which you can predict the result of a soccer match.
-But be careful to only use the official lottery for this purpose, as if you bet money on sports privately, you can be arrested.
+But be careful to only use the official lottery for this purpose.
+As when you bet money on sports privately, you can be arrested.

 The first pachinko parlor was opened in 1930 in Nagoya.
 All pachinko parlors stopped operating during WW2, but they reopened swiftly in 1946.
-At pachinko’s peak time in the mid-90s, the number of parlors was over 17,600, but the game’s popularity has been decreasing ever since and now there are only about 8,700 parlors left.
-Younger people don’t like to play pachinko, which may have to do with the fact that it is very noisy and smokey inside all pachinko parlors.
+At pachinko’s peak time in the mid-90s, the number of parlors was over 17,600.
+But the game’s popularity has been decreasing ever since and now there are only about 8,700 parlors left.
+Younger people don’t like to play pachinko.
+This may have to do with the fact that it is very noisy and smokey inside all pachinko parlors.

 The goal of the game is to let the balls go into a hole, especially if you do that at the right timing you may win many new balls.
 These balls can then be exchanged for prizes and tickets, and the tickets can then be exchanged for cash somewhere in a different building to go around the government’s rules against gambling.
 Because you only receive a prize or a ticket, not money, it is not regarded as gambling.
 Recently, game makers have introduced elements from anime, manga, and computer games to make the games more attractive for a certain audience.